-Path-finding or path integration is not a simple toy problem.
-Since the theoretical suggestion of the role of Hippocampus as a spatial map of a free moving rat (O'Keefe 1976), or empirical discovery of a roll of place cell firing for a sensory control.
+Path-finding or path-integration is not a simple toy problem.
+Since the theoretical suggestion of the role of Hippocampus as a spatial map of a free moving rat (O'Keefe 1976), or empirical discovery of a role of place cell firing for a sensory control (O'Keefe and Conway 1978), lots of meaningful researches to reveal brain mechanisms concerning the function of hippocampus have been made.
 See (McNaughton et al. 2008) and (Poucet 2004) and references therein.

-We consider possibilities of applying two neural network models already reported, to a seemingly the simplest problem ever to see whether the resultant behaviors of the agent are intelligent or not.
-The problem is the shortest path finding where we have no obstacles such as wall, corridor, or dangerous river, as Stolle et al. (2002) once made the agents explored in it, with a different objective though.
+We consider possibilities of applying two neural network models to a seemingly the simplest problem ever, to see whether the resultant behaviors of the agent are intelligent or not.
+The problem is the shortest path-finding in a virtual world where we have no obstacles such as wall, corridor, or dangerous river, as Stolle et al. (2002) once made the agents explore in it, for a different purpose though.